Inside DELTA: 5 Questions with Alexis Tarley

 It was in the early days of the pandemic, via a quarantined friend, that Alexis discovered K-pop (Korean pop music), characterized by its catchy, upbeat melodies and mesmerizingly flawless choreography.

-Initially enthralled by K-pop sensation BTS, Alexis is currently listening to a lot of TXT — popular K-pop boy band Tomorrow X Together — with plans to see them perform in Washington this summer (she’s been to one of their shows already and it was amazing).
+Initially enthralled by K-pop sensation BTS, Tarley is currently listening to a lot of TXT — popular K-pop boy band Tomorrow X Together — with plans to see them perform in Washington this summer (she’s been to one of their shows already and it was amazing).

 She’s also a big fan of artist Eric Nam, whom she saw with her friend Rashi, an NC State grad student.
-Alexis and Rashi met at the DELTA Testing Center after Rashi noticed Alexis’ BTS water bottle sticker.
+Tarley and Rashi met at the DELTA Testing Center after Rashi noticed Alexis’ BTS water bottle sticker.

 What do you do outside of work?

-In fact, Alexis is a pretty big museum nerd, and she loves American history, both of which help to explain her love for Washington: the city’s many free museums offer an embarrassment of riches in American history and culture.
+In fact, she is a pretty big museum nerd, and she loves American history, both of which help to explain her love for Washington: the city’s many free museums offer an embarrassment of riches in American history and culture.

-Locally, she recommends the City of Raleigh Museum (natch), the North Carolina Museum of Art, the NC State Gregg Museum of Art + Design and the North Carolina Museum of History
+Locally, she recommends the City of Raleigh Museum (natch), the North Carolina Museum of Art, the NC State Gregg Museum of Art + Design and the North Carolina Museum of History.

-Two trips to Israel as a young adult gave Alexis a window into world cultures and inspired a strong interest in overseas travel.
+Two trips to Israel as a young adult gave Tarley a window into world cultures and inspired a strong interest in overseas travel.
 She experienced a life-changing moment there listening to a Holocaust survivor in the Valley of the Communities singing a song he learned as a child in the concentration camps.

-This summer, Alexis is looking forward to a trip to London and Paris with three of her college sorority sisters.
+This summer, Tarley is looking forward to a trip to London and Paris with three of her college sorority sisters.
 Since this will be her first time visiting either city, she can’t wait to experience the culture, the sights, the food and drink, the nightlife — and the museums.

 “It’s a guided group tour, so we won’t have tons of free time,” she explained.
 “But I definitely plan to spend some time in the British Museum, the Louvre, Versailles… all of it.”